 Two of the three European teams in the quarter-finals were eliminated by their tough Eastern opponents.
-Fnatic and Splyce will be going home, but G2 is still flying the flag for the West after overcoming an intimidating DAMWON team.
+Fnatic and Splyce went home, but G2 flew the flag for the West after they overcame an intimidating DAMWON team.

 Reigning champions Invictus Gaming also progressed after knocking out Griffin, setting up an all-Chinese semi-final with FunPlusPhoenix who defeated Fnatic.

-The semifinals were fiercely contested and the results have given us a Worlds final that not many would have predicted at the start of the tournament:
+The semifinals were fiercely contested and the results gave us a Worlds final that not many predicted at the start of the tournament: